 After you’ve tackled the sources of indoor air pollution in your home, it’s a good idea to take steps to actively clean the air in your home.
 One simple and inexpensive way to do this is to place a variety of indoor plants around the rooms in your home.

 Plants have a remarkable ability to draw in various pollutants alongside the carbon dioxide they need for photosynthesis.
 Rather than simply storing these pollutants, plants are able to destroy these pollutants, releasing pure, clean oxygen in the process.
 Therefore, if you have enough plants, you can dramatically improve the quality of the air in your home.

 Another method to clean your indoor air is to use an air purifier.
 These devices use a HEPA filter to remove small particles from the air.
 They may also use an activated carbon filter to remove pollutants and odors from the air.
 Some even go so far as to include a UV light to help destroy pathogens that may be floating in your air.
-At We Care Plumbing, Heating, Air, and Solar, we can install a whole-home air purifier to ensure you’re breathing clean air no matter where you are in your home.
+At We Care Plumbing, Heating, & Air, we can install a whole-home air purifier to ensure you’re breathing clean air no matter where you are in your home.

 Be Aware of Your Air Quality

 An important part of maintaining the air quality in your home is simply being aware of what you bring into your home.
 Since so many different items can be sources of indoor air pollution, it’s important to think about your purchases with indoor air quality in mind.
 This will help prevent unexpected decreases in indoor air quality, resulting in unhealthy air from an undetermined source.